pkreye/cobisolv/README.rst

 .. code::

-   -I
+    -C
         If present, use cobi chip to solve sub-problems.
     -z numSamples
         Number of solutions to sample from cobi chip.
 Defaults to 10.
     -p preSearchPassFactor
         Scale the amount of classical tabu search to be performed before decomposing problem to sub-problems.
 Defaults to 0.
 Standard qbsolv uses 6500.
     -g globalSearchPassFactor
         Scale the amount of classical tabu search to be performed between each round of sub-problem solutions.
 Defaults to 0.
 Standard qbsolv uses 1700.
     -d
         Final output will be printed as comma delimited data, allowing for aggregation of multiple runs in a single data file.
     -i infile
         Name of the file for the input QUBO.
 This option is mandatory.
     -o outfile